Last update: 11/17

 The atmosphere is cozy and intimate, or as intimate as it can possibly be sharing a table with 20 plus other people.
 This is great when you are sitting next to folks who are outgoing and interesting, and at Beast, this is usually the case.
 I’ve had terrific conversations here with complete strangers.

-The menu is prix fixe six-course, with the selections changing weekly depending on what is in season; check the website.
+The menu is prix fixe six-course, with the selections changing weekly depending on what is in season; check the website for details.
 Be warned, you will get what they are serving that night – no substitutions.
 If you don’t like something, you’ll be sitting on your hands until the next course arrives.
-Beast is not a vegetarian friendly restaurant, however they occasionally have an evening with an all vegetarian meals; subscribe to their newsletter to be notified when one is coming up.
+Beast is not a vegetarian-friendly restaurant, however, they occasionally have an evening with an all vegetarian meal; subscribe to their newsletter to be notified when one is coming up.
 One note: when they say “tasting menu”, they mean it.
 However, by the time I’ve eaten the entire dinner, I always walk out comfortably sated.

 Reservations are a must.
-You can order six course wine pairing, with a small glass designed to match each dish ($35).
+You can order six-course wine pairing, with a small glass designed to match each dish.
 All of the wines in the various pairing are available by the glass.
 Beast also has a small selection of whole bottles.
-If you bring your own, corkage is $30.
+If you bring your own, corkage is $33.
 I enjoy tasting lots of different wines, so always have the wine pairings.
 Most of the time the matching is fine, though occasionally one will fall flat.
-This, however, is a rather subjective thing – your results may vary.
+This, of course, is subjective – your results may vary.
 A small selection of “Belgian style” beers is available.